 - Once a well has been plugged to state requirements, shifting the well’s status from idle to plugged and abandoned, the well may no longer serve current or future energy production needs.

 The existing regulatory framework ensures idle well integrity, protects the environment

-- The California Department of Conservation’s Division of Oil, Gas and Geothermal Resources (DOGGR) and the State Water Resources Control Board, in coordination with the U.S. Environmental Protection Agency, recently inventoried all of California’s approximately 50,000 wells, compiled an unprecedented amount of information and found no evidence that public water supplies have been contaminated.
+- The California Department of Conservation’s Department of Conservation’s Geologic Energy Management Division (CalGem) and the State Water Resources Control Board, in coordination with the U.S. Environmental Protection Agency, recently inventoried all of California’s approximately 50,000 wells, compiled an unprecedented amount of information and found no evidence that public water supplies have been contaminated.

-- DOGGR operates and oversees the state’s idle well program.
+- CalGem operates and oversees the state’s idle well program.

-- DOGGR maintains and makes available to the public an idle well inventory to track the number of idle wells in the state.
+- CalGem maintains and makes available to the public an idle well inventory to track the number of idle wells in the state.

 - Existing regulations are structured in a way that encourages operators to reactivate or plug and abandon idle wells.

 - The existing regulatory framework requires operators of idle wells to conduct regular tests to ensure protection of groundwater supplies and the integrity of the well.
 Depending on the type of the well, an idle-well integrity test may be as simple as a fluid-level survey or may be a more complicated well-casing mechanical integrity test.

 - In order to operate an idle well, energy producers must put forward bond funding and pay annual fees to fund the ongoing review and oversight of the state’s idle well program.

 - This funding also goes to pay for plugging historic wells that do not have a current operator.